KittyGiraudel/site/_posts/2014-05-05-bringing-configuration-objects-to-sass.md

 @include component(dark, $name: 'module');
 ```

 This works great.
 It is easily readable, it does the job very well.
-However there is _one_ thing that still sucks with this method: you can't move the configuration elsewhere.
+However there is _one_ thing that still sucks with this method: you can’t move the configuration elsewhere.
 Actually you can, but it will be like 5 variables which is getting a lot.
 Having a configuration map would be easier to move in a variable file or something.

 ```scss
 @mixin component($conf: ()) {